fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/fusionexport-license-activation.md

 To activate your license follow these steps:

 1. Upgrade to the latest version of FusionExport: <https://www.fusioncharts.com/download/fusionexport>
-2. Use the CLI argument `—license-key` (LicenseKey for Windows, `lincenseKey` for JSON, and `license-key` for Docker) to remove the watermark.
+2. Use the CLI argument `--license-key` (LicenseKey for Windows, `lincenseKey` for JSON, and `license-key` for Docker) to remove the watermark.
-3. Additionally, if you are also using FusionCharts then also use the CLI argument `—fusioncharts-license-key` to remove the watermark from FC charts.
+3. Additionally, if you are also using FusionCharts then also use the CLI argument `--fusioncharts-license-key` to remove the watermark from FC charts.

 ## Frequently asked questions